-You must prepare an annual report of all SSOs from sewers that you own or operate, including those that do not enter waters of the state.
+You must prepare an annual report of all SSOs in your collection system, including those that do not enter waters of the state.
 The annual report must be in an acceptable format (see below) and must include:

 - (i) A table that lists an identification number, a location description, and the receiving water (if any) for each existing SSO.
 If an SSO previously included in the list has been eliminated, this shall be noted.
 Assign each SSO location a unique identification by numbering them consecutively, beginning with 301. - (ii) A table that lists the date that an overflow occurred, the unique ID of the overflow, the name of affected receiving waters (if any), and the estimated volume of the overflow (in millions of gallons).
-The annual report may summarize information regarding overflows of less than approximately 1,000 gallons.

-(iii) A table that summarizes the occurrence of water in basements (WIBs) by total number and by sewershed.
+The annual report may summarize information regarding overflows of less than approximately 1,000 gallons. - (iii) A table that summarizes the occurrence of water in basements (WIBs) by total number and by sewershed.
 The report shall include a narrative analysis of WIB patterns by location, frequency and cause.
 Only WIBs caused by a problem in the publicly-owned collection system must be included.

 Not later than March 31 of each year, you must submit one copy of the annual report for the previous calendar year.
 The report may be submitted electronically using the NPDES Annual Sanitary Sewer Overflow Report available through the Ohio EPA eBusiness Center, Division of Surface Water NPDES Permit Applications service.
-Alternatively, you may submit one hardcopy of the report to the appropriate Ohio EPA district office and one copy to: Ohio EPA; Division of Surface Water; NPDES Permit Unit; P.O.
+Alternatively, you may submit one hardcopy of the report to Ohio EPA

+Northeast District Office and one copy to: Ohio EPA; Division of Surface Water; NPDES Permit Unit; P.O.
 Box 1049; Columbus, OH, 43216-1049.
-An acceptable annual SSO report can be filled-in or downloaded from the Ohio EPA Division of Surface Water Permits Program Technical Assistance Web page at http://www.epa.ohio.gov/dsw/permits/technical\assistance.aspx
+An acceptable annual SSO report can be filled-in or downloaded from the Ohio EPA Division of Surface Water Permits Program Technical Assistance Web page at: